Marneus68/cxxsay/README.md

 Usage
 -----

 `cxxsay` can be used pretty much like the original `cowsay`.
-All the behaviour of the original are reimplemented in this clone.
+All the behaviours of the original have been reimplemented in this clone.
+If is also able to work with the original `.cow` files.

 License
 -------